android-ui-testing/Cookbook/docs/content/practices/shared_test_components.md

 ![alt text](../images/practices/design_system.svg "Sad")

-In UI testing we can use the same approach

 ## Problem

+Design system introduction raises a lot of custom views usage.
 Let's review a typical `PageObject` implementation, if you have a lot of custom views _(Including our own toolbar `implementation` from the design system)_:

 ```kotlin